THOMASELOVE/431-classes-2023/class17/README.md

 2. We have posted some of the responses to [Lab 3](https://github.com/THOMASELOVE/431-labs-2023) Question 6 that we liked to our Shared Drive in the Lab Answer Sketches folder.
 3. We will post grades and feedback for [Lab 4](https://github.com/THOMASELOVE/431-labs-2023), along with a couple of the better responses for Questions 1-4 **by class time**.
 4. We will post an Answer Sketch for [Lab 5](https://github.com/THOMASELOVE/431-labs-2023) on Saturday 2023-10-28 by noon.
-5. We went through the Movies [Breakout 2 activity] last week, and the [results of that work are available here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/movies/breakout2_results.md).
+5. We went through the Movies [Breakout 2 activity](https://github.com/THOMASELOVE/431-classes-2023/blob/main/movies/breakout2.md) last week, and the [results of that work are available here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/movies/breakout2_results.md).
     - Breakout 2 led to my creation of a [new Google Sheet called `movies_2023-10-24`](https://github.com/THOMASELOVE/431-classes-2023/tree/main/movies#new-data-set-movies_2023-10-24), which is available on our Shared Drive.
     - For our 201 movies, the new version now includes **90** variables, vs. the 22 in the `movies_2023-09-14` data.
+    - At least one more Breakout session is coming soon.
 6. Your final [Project A Portfolio](https://thomaselove.github.io/431-projectA-2023/portfolio.html) is due to Canvas at **noon** on **Tuesday 2023-10-31**.
     - Please submit the qmd, rds, HTML and video (mp4) files all together to the Project A Portfolio assignment on [Canvas](https://canvas.case.edu).
         - Try to avoid submitting anything other than those four files.